provided by The Fiction Forum

 You can read our basic guidelines below, but I can recommend the book “How to write the cover letter for your submission to a publisher“.

-For a little over $3 on Amazon, the author (An Editor) has been a commissioning editor for over twenty years at various publishing companies and has signed up over 2,000 books.
+For a little over $1 on Amazon (that is NOT a typo), the author (An Editor) has been a commissioning editor for over twenty years at various publishing companies and has signed up over 2,000 books.

 However, with a commissioning rate of less than 3% from the slush pile (a term used to describe all the unsolicited proposals and manuscripts sent to a publisher), it means An Editor has rejected thousands of submissions over the years, making them an expert on what makes an editor reject a submission in seconds and what makes an editor actually turn the page and start reading your work.